lespoupeesrusses/promethee/README.md

 - Menu
 - Tab
 - Better col sizing/positioning UX
-- Grid background helper
 - File upload?
-- ~~Cover~~
-- ~~Chapter (or maybe it's a cover too? *Yes it is, but see next line*)~~
-- Section (in order to organize page contents within distincts parts which can be referenced. eg: scrollspy, hyperlink, tabs, ...)
 - Utils rake tasks (generate, destroy, override, ...)
 - Doc (to be updated in terms of the new component concept and structure)